Swedish Gold Coast: History

 Following the foundation of the Swedish Africa Company (1649) by Louis de Geer, an expedition under the command of Hendrik Carloff was sent to Africa in 1650.
 Carloff made a treaty with the Akan King of Futu (also Feta) on selling some areas of land.
 On 22 April 1650, the Swedish Gold Coast was founded and Carloff became its first administrator.
 In 1652, the foundations were laid of the Fort Carlsborg.

 In 1656, Johan Filip von Krusenstierna (brother of the great-grandfather of Adam Johann von Krusenstern) was appointed the new Governor.
 This enraged Carloff.
 He left Cabo Corso only to return on 27 January 1658 on the Danish Privateer Glückstadt.
 Fort Carlsborg was seized and made part of the Danish Gold Coast colony.

 King Charles X Gustav of Sweden made this one of his reasons to go to war with Denmark-Norway.
 After the Treaty of Copenhagen in 1660, Cabo Corso Castle was to be returned to Swedish administration.
 However, it then was revealed that Carloff's associate Samuel Schmidt (Smith, Smit) had already illegally sold the colony in April 1659 to the Dutch West India Company on his own, and had disappeared with the gold to Angola.

 Later on, the local population started a successful uprising against their new masters, and in December 1660, the King of the Akan people subgroup-Futu again offered Sweden control over the area.
 A new expedition was sent to the colony which remained under Swedish administration only for a short period.
 Von Krusenstierna was reappointed as administrator.

 On 20 April 1663, the capital Fort Carlsborg and Fort Christiansborg were again seized by the Dutch after a long defense under the Swedish commander Anton (Tönnies) Voss.

-On 9 May 1664, the Dutch controlled area again was seized by Robert Holmes who made it part of the British Gold Coast colony.
+On 9 May 1664, the Dutch controlled area again was seized by Robert Holmes on behalf of the English Royal African Company.
 Swedish claims to the colony were later formally relinquished in the 1667 Treaty of Breda.